IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - **How to test the AWT stripper integration**
    - **How to verify that AWT-stripped binaries work correctly for non-AWT operations**
    - **How to handle potential failures in the AWT stripping process**
+   - **How to test the updated test workflow on all supported platforms**
+   - **How to verify that platform-specific binary selection works correctly**

 2. **Error Handling Improvements**
    - How to handle network issues